Documentation

 loadstart

-Fires when the user agent begins looking for media data, as part of the resource selection algorithm
+Fires when player begins looking for media data, as part of the resource selection algorithm

 loadedmetadata

-Fires when the user agent has just determined the duration and dimensions of the media resource and the text tracks are ready
+Fires when player has just determined the duration and dimensions of the media resource and the text tracks are ready

 durationchange